haberdashPI/timeneye-summaries/plans.md

 next step is to have the authorization page redirect to a paritcular view

+# initial client

 the first view I want to make should just show the percentages for each phase category in the past week & month

+to get this working, I need to setup a javascript app

+## Next steps

 next step would be to compare these percentages to some ideal levels